 How do I start the personal injury claim process?

-To make a personal injury claim, get in touch with our team of expert advisors.
-They’ll discuss your case and determine whether you have a claim, as well as offer an indication of how much compensation you may be eligible for.
-Following this initial consultation, our team will begin building evidence on your behalf.
+To make a personal injury claim, get in touch with one of our experts.
+They’ll discuss your case and determine whether you may have a claim, as well as offer an indication of how much compensation you may be eligible for.
+We will document your case and if suitable, refer you to an appropriate law firm.

 Is there a time limit when making a claim?